Antonio-Savio/sushi-restaurant/README.md

 ## What I learned 📒
 - How to make a color filter for background image.
 It was important for contrast between image and text.
+- Handle a helper to assist data to the Menu component.

 ## Run the project 👨‍💻
 1. Clone the Repository: